 - Walking alone is not enough for significant weight loss.

 Brisk walking is a moderate form of aerobic activity.
 Aerobic exercise uses oxygen to provide energy for your muscles.
 Benefits of this form of exercise include increased stamina and reduced risk of heart disease.

 So by brisk walking for an extended period of time, you are basically burning up energy.
-This happens at a relatively slow rate but over time can aid weight loss by increasing the amount of energy you are using up.
+This happens at a relatively slow rate but over time, if you are walking a lot, it can aid weight loss by increasing the amount of energy you are using up.

 Brisk walking can be characterised by warming you up while increasing your heart rate and breathing to the point where you can still talk but not sing.
 A brisk pace varies between individuals but is roughly 3 mph.

 However, national guidelines recommend full-body strength exercises twice a week, as well as 150 minutes of moderate aerobic activity.

 - Brisk walking can certainly aid weight loss but is not enough alone to lose a significant amount of weight.